 At Michael White, P.A., we:

-• Investigate your arrest for constitutional violations
+• Audit your entire arrest for constitutional violations

-• Draft and file strategic motions to suppress
+• Draft precise, fact-specific motions to suppress

-• Cross-examine law enforcement with precision
+• Cross-examine law enforcement with a prosecutor’s eye

 πŸ’¬ FAQs About Motions to Suppress in Florida